Hannu Takkula: Political career

 Takkula was elected to the Finnish Parliament in 1995 and acted as a member on the Education and Culture Committee, Environment Committee and Foreign Affairs Committee until 2004.
 In 2004 and 2009, Takkula was elected Member of the European Parliament.

 In 2014 European Parliament election Takkula lost his seat, but returned later in 2015, when Olli Rehn resigned his seat after being elected to the Parliament of Finland.
 His work focuses mainly on the areas of International Trade, Agriculture, Education, Culture and Sports.
 He is a member of the ALDE group (Alliance of Liberals and Democrats for Europe) and the Centre Party of Finland, currently leading the Centre Party MEP delegation.
 Since 2008, Takkula has hosted the annual weeklong event Supporting Multilingualism through Language Assessment at the European Parliament together with Vice-President Miguel Angel Martínez.

 In August 2017, the Finnish government appointed Takkula as the Finnish candidate to the European Court of Auditors.
 His term did begin in March 2018, while Takkula's seat in the European Parliament was taken by Elsi Katainen.

+Personal life

+He is brother of Finnish football sporting director Miika Takkula, and cellist Heikki Takkula.

 Takkula has authored books.
 He has two children and five grandchildren.